nichoth/demonstration/README.md

 # tonic demonstration

-A cool things about this is there is *no build process*.
+A cool thing about this is there is *no build process*.

 If you look at `package.json`, the build script is just copying files into a directory that gets served.